SUBRAMANYA-IV/research-notes/research-notes/Crystallography/Reciprocal Lattice.md

 ## What
 - Fourier transform f the lattice.
 	- The direct/real lattice is a periodic function in the physical space, such as the [[bravais lattice]].
-	- the reciprocal lattice exists in the k-space, or [[Misc Theory#spatial frequency|spatial frequency]].
+	- the reciprocal lattice exists in the k-space, or [[spatial frequency]].
 - Consider a basic plane wave given by
 $$
 \Psi_{k}(r)=\Psi_{0}e^{\vec{k}\vec{r}}